 Additionally, risk adjustment helps drive appropriate reimbursement that accurately reflects population health status.
-The CMS model has a method of adjusting capitation payments to health plans for Medicare Advantage patients to account for the differences in expected health costs of individuals, calculated as a risk score.
-The model considers age, sex, special status and reported Hierarchical Condition Categories (HCC), consisting of 10,981 ICD-10 codes to Part C, RX (Part D) or ERSD models.
-If the condition is not documented, it cannot be coded.
+All Risk Adjustment models, from Medicare CMS model, Medicaid CDPS-RX or 3M model, or ACA HHS model have a method of adjusting capitation payments to health plans for patients to account for the differences in expected health costs of individuals, calculated as a risk score.
+Each model considers demographic factors such as age and sex, some models have other special status's such as Dual, Institutional, TANF, etc. The models also calculate disease conditions categories sometimes referred to as Hierarchical Condition Categories (HCC), consisting of ICD-10-CM codes that make up disease categories used to calculate individual risk scores.
+The risk models may also be differentiated by specific cohorts such as ESRD for the CMS model.
+If the condition is not documented appropriately, it cannot be coded.
 If it cannot be coded, BHN will not be appropriately reimbursed for the chronic conditions it manages.
-Only conditions that follow CMS guidelines during a risk adjustable eligible face-to-face or video telehealth visit with a risk adjustable specialty type and a risk adjustable place of service will be eligible for contribution to CMS risk scoring.
+Only conditions that follow regulatory guidelines will be considered for risk score calculations.
+An example from the CMS HCC model is that the ICD-10-CM requires a risk adjustable specialty type, risk adjustable eligible CPT code, and a risk adjustable place of service to be eligible for contribution to CMS risk scoring.
+Please refer to regulatory documentation to follow Risk Adjustment criteria.